josiefinis/nextjs-intro/README.md

 ## Error handling
 I implemented error handling in connection with API fetch requests, mostly within `data/events.ts` and using functionality imported from `lib/errors.ts`.
 I took the opportunity to familiarise myself with some techniques I was interested in, including a custom BaseError class that facilitates passing context with an error, a function for ensuring all errors are passed as an instance of Error, and a generic type to wrap the API response along with a variable showing if the fetch was successful or failed.

-## Reflections
-React and nextjs are clearly very powerful and feature rich tools.
-I enjoyed the ease of working with react components, especially after working with DOM manipulation in Typescript.
-There are some inherent difficulties going up an abstraction level, being aware that there is hidden complexity happening under the hood but not yet grasping what it is.
-Also as a beginner there is just a lot I don't know yet, which makes for more work when looking anything up in the documentation.
-The main difficulties I had were in figuring out unexpected behaviour and there are still some problems I had that I have not figured out.

-I found Tailwind fairly easy to pick up.
-I appreciate the consistency of its documentation and that it straightforward to see what the corresponding CSS is.

 ## Loose ends
 This project will be left in it's unfinished state as we move on to work with other things, but there are a number of questions I will be looking to find answers to in future work.